 We have applied this approach in four recent projects in Zambia, developing and delivering a number of trainings and training manuals, under the Pilot Program for Climate Resilience (PPCR).
 OneWorld has been working with the PPCR in Zambia in achieving its overall objective of mainstreaming climate change into development planning processes.

 A 6-day Train-the-Trainers course for 60 officials and NGOs.
-Training Manual: Guidelines and tools for applying climate risk and vulnerability assessments, costing adaptation interventions and developing successful funding proposals.
+Training Manual: Guidelines and tools for applying climate risk and vulnerability assessments, costing adaptation interventions.

 Landscape Vulnerability Decision Support Framework (Training Manual) – supports identification of landscape level intervention.

 Climate Change Risk & Vulnerability Assessment in Luapula, Muchinga, Northern & Western Provinces

 Training of the Trainers workshop with district and national level stakeholders (4 provincial workshops); and Training Manual.

 To enable vulnerable sectors to screen policies and plans and identify entry points for mainstreaming climate change: Training of the Trainers workshop.

 Our experience in developing and delivering training programmes spans across all four of our focal areas: Water Governance, Inclusive Green Growth and Energy, Climate and Development Futures and Climate-Smart Finance.

 OneWorld has delivered training and capacity building across Africa: